P-404/stuff/README.md

 -   A proper commit history with authorship should be maintained for all of the commits being done or cherry-picked.
 -   People maintaining more than 3 ROMs won't be allowed.
 -   Applicant should have a Telegram Account to be in touch with the team.
--   Be respectful towards everyone and maintain
+-   Be respectful towards everyone and don't spread hate.

 **Form can be found here:** [Maintainership Application Form](https://docs.google.com/forms/u/1/d/e/1FAIpQLSdtC5marlgSWWy_bBbuZff2PANhSjqnFzaozPh4PGkm8sEUpg/viewform)